 Myth No. 1: The Higher Your Income the Better Your Score

 Potential homebuyers often state, "I'll have no problem getting a mortgage.
 I earn a good salary."
 Dornhelm told Chase.com that income is not included in credit reports, so it has no impact on your credit score.
-Of course a homebuyer needs income to qualify for a home loan, and more income likely will help you qualify for a larger loan, but credit scores simply don't factor in your salary.
-Great income isn't going to help a 520 credit score.
-FICO Credit Scores are based solely on information listed on your credit report, such as your credit history and new credit accounts.
+Of course, a homebuyer needs income to qualify for a home loan, and more income likely will help you qualify for a larger loan, but credit scores do not factor in your salary.
+High income isn't going to help a 520 credit score.
+FICO Credit Scores are based solely on your credit report's information, such as your credit history and new credit accounts.

 Myth No. 2: Carrying a Balance Will Improve Your Score

 Carrying a balance on your credit card will not improve your credit score, Dornhelm told Chase.com.
-The flawed theory is that carrying a bigger balance than necessary shows you're able to “manage" and “use" credit.
+The flawed theory is that maintaining a bigger balance than necessary shows you're able to "manage" and "use" credit.
 "Ideally, you should pay off your credit card monthly or pay off as much as you can.
-Measures of your debt burden, such as the share of your available credit that you're using make up roughly 30% of your FICO Score," according to Chase.com.
+Measures of your debt burden, such as the share of your available credit that you're using, account for roughly 30% of your FICO Score," according to Chase.com.
 The lower your debt-to-credit ratio, which is your total credit-card debt divided by the total of your credit limits, the better it can be for your credit score.
-Apparently the average debt-to-credit ratio for “FICO High Achievers" is about 7percent.
+The average debt-to-credit ratio for "FICO High Achievers" is about 7percent.

 Myth No. 3: Closing My Card Account Will Erase Its History

 Sure, it would be nice to wipe away those three late payments from your credit report by closing an account, but no such luck.
 Closed accounts may show up for years, according to Dornhelm.
-In fact, closing that account may negatively affect your credit score because it diminishes your available credit; therefore, it raises your debt-to-credit ratio.
-The good news is that because the account isn't erased from your report your credit history remains on the report, and length of credit history – the longer the better – "comprises about 10 [percent] of your score."
+Closing that account may negatively affect your credit score because it diminishes your available credit; therefore, it raises your debt-to-credit ratio.
+The good news is that because you are not able to erase the account from your report, your credit history remains on the report, and the length of credit history – the longer, the better – "comprises about 10 [percent] of your score."

 Myth No. 4: Employers Can Check My Credit Score

 An employer may pull your credit report with your permission, but not a credit score.
-A credit report review by an employer is considered a "soft" inquiry, not a "hard" inquiry from a potential lender.
+An employer's credit report review is considered a "soft" inquiry, not a "hard" inquiry from a potential lender.
 Hard inquiries may or may not affect your credit score, but a soft inquiry will not affect your credit score.

 Myth No. 5: All FICO Scores Are Created Equal

-Actually, there are multiple versions of credit scores for different kinds of loans.
+There are multiple versions of credit scores for different kinds of loans.
 Although similar, you may "notice subtle differences," according to Dornhelm.
-For example, your credit score for a home loan may not be exactly the same as your "FICO Auto Score."
-In addition, FICO scores are based on the credit information from each credit bureau.
+For example, your credit score for a home loan may not be the same as your "FICO Auto Score."
+Also, FICO scores are based on the credit information from each credit bureau.
 Different credit bureaus may have slightly different information about you.
 The information depends on what creditors reported to the credit bureaus and any changes or corrections to your credit report you may have requested.
-Also, some credit scores are not FICO Scores, such as "educational" credit scores available free online.
+Also, certain credit scores are not FICO Scores, such as "educational" credit scores available free online.
 Those are not the scores used in lending decisions.